Garden for Life

 - copies of An Action of the Heart (handout)

 Families can discuss actions of the heart in the community and in the home.
 The handout, An Action of the Heart, includes some simple plant projects to do at home.

 Brisson, Pat.
 Wanda’s Roses.
 Boyds Mills Press, 1994.
 ISBN: 156397925X

-Read Wanda’s Roses to the class (or show a YouTube version), stopping to note details and check for understanding.
-Sample questions: What do plants need to survive?
+Read Wanda’s Roses aloud, stopping to note details and check for understanding.
 What do the neighbors think of what Wanda is doing?
 How do they express their opinions?
 What is Wanda doing for the neighborhood?
 (Be sure to talk about the beautification as well as the sense of community.)

 Say that Wanda’s actions for the common good make her a philanthropist.
 Review or introduce the definition of a philanthropist: someone who gives and shares time, talent and/or treasure for the common good.
 Discuss whether she set out to be a philanthropist.
 Why did she plant flowers?

-Encourage the students to think of things they could do (or have done) to make some place better (neighborhood, classroom, home).
-List the students’ ideas for some small and large actions for the common good.
-Lead the students to include community gardening ideas (like Wanda’s garden).
+As a group, brainstorm things they could do to make some place better (neighborhood, classroom, home).
+List their ideas for some small and large actions for the common good.
+Make sure they include community gardening ideas (like Wanda’s garden).

-Students will choose a service-learning project.
-Some possible suggestions are listed below: Plant trees at your school or at a community park.
+Some possible suggestions include the following: Plant trees at your school or at a community park.
 Start/maintain a school nature center.
 Start a community garden at a local park or community gathering place.
 Improve a community garden that is already in place.
 Beautify the school property.

 Strand PHIL.I Definitions of Philanthropy